 All three of the following books were written by top Sjogren's experts.
-While clinicians may rationalize being skeptical about information from the internet (regardless of the source), it is hard for them to argue with premier Sjogren's specialists.
+While clinicians may rationalize being skeptical about information coming from the internet (regardless of the source), it is hard for them to argue with premier Sjogren's specialists.

 1. The Sjogren’s Book, Fourth Edition by Daniel J Wallace, MD (2012)

 An excellent resource for both patients and clinicians.
 While not as detailed as Dr. Vivino’s book, it is easier for patients to read and understand.
 The information remains largely up to date as of 2020.
 The book is a good general reference.

 A new edition is expected to come out later this year.

 2. Sjogren’s Syndrome: A Clinical Handbook by Fredrick B Vivino, MD.
 (2020)

 In-depth information for clinicians.
 Dr. Vivino, the lead author and editor, is a preeminent Sjogren’s researcher and clinician.
 This book clearly demonstrates that Sjogren’s is a complex, serious, systemic disease.

 While a bit expensive and technical, the Clinical Handbook provides a nearly comprehensive reference that can be carried to medical, dental, and eye appointments.
 Some commonly overlooked Sjogren’s features are covered in detail, such as GI manifestations, dysautonomias, peripheral neuropathies, and CNS Sjogren’s.